steveandroulakis/temporal-semaphore-typescript/README.md

 ```

 ### Future work
+- Possibly no need to use timers in this use case (more efficient to use deterministic Datetime calculations on update?)
 - Turn into Temporal TypeScript SDK sample (and pass PR review)
 - Make the semaphore configurable (e.g., max child workflows)
 - Add a parallel execution option instead of sequential